When Change Is Good…

 It almost looks too good to be true.
 Here are a few tell-tale signs that Sparta Manufacturing and Komptech Americas have introduced a new era in C&D recycling that is game-changing to your operation and recycling system’s return on investment.
 At least half of your labor is no longer needed.
 You’ll secretly wonder how the hell did that metal get so clean and did that magnet really capture all of that?
 Can those handful of sorters really do everything I need?
 How did 90% of the good stuff get on this one uniformly flowing line?

 The answer…someone was listening and did something about it.
-Funny enough, the Komptech ballistic breakthrough came from preparing the ideal C&D sorting stream for robotic sorting.
+Funny enough, the Komptech ballistic breakthrough came from preparing the ideal C&D sorting stream for robotic sorting with the ZenRobotics Heavy Picker.
 It turns out that this ideal material prep/flow on the primary sort line is game-changing for manual sorters, so much so that only half or less are needed!

 The fact that the ballistic separator can continually, mechanically separate and divert large film plastic, tarp, carpet, bulky OCC, and nearly all trash consistently, amazes every viewer no matter their number of years in this challenging business.
 Yes, the 3D (primary) sort line with nearly all the good stuff always looks this good—candid camera is not filming.